Satisfaction Metrics and scales available in Nicereply

 Different scales you can use with CSAT are:

-PRO TIP: To find additional CSAT rating styles - Thumbs and Stars - go to your Nicereply account > click CSAT > Survey > click Appearance on the survey you want to edit > move your mouse over the smiley faces > click Edit > you will see Thumbs and Stars option on the right side.
+PRO TIP: To find additional CSAT rating styles - Thumbs and Stars - go to your Nicereply account > click Surveys > Surveys list > click Appearance on the survey you want to edit > move your mouse over the smiley faces > click Edit > you will see Thumbs and Stars option on the right side.

 Customer Effort Score (CES)

 The idea of CES is that customers enjoy doing business with companies, that are easy to work with.
-CES measures the amount of effort customers had to exert when dealing with your company.
+CES measures the number of effort customers had to exert when dealing with your company.

 CES is measured by surveying customers after the resolution of their conversation (usually 24 hours after a ticket is closed).